 The surgical treatment aims to remove the offending agent which can be either soft tissue [nail fold] or the nail.
 Common surgical procedures are

-- Total nail plate Removal
+- Total nail plate removal

-- Partial nail plate remova
+- Partial nail plate removal

 - Partial nail plate and matrix Removal